mwiens91/sm64-route-optimizer/README.md

 DEPENDANT_STAR_ID = []
 ```

-where the array on the right-hand side of the assignment contains star
+The array on the right-hand side of the assignment contains star IDs
-IDs (surrounded by `"`s) which are requirements for `DEPENDANT_STAR_ID`.
+(surrounded by `"`s) which are requirements for `DEPENDANT_STAR_ID`.
+For
-For example, the sixth star on Big Boo's Haunt "Eye to Eye in the Secret
+example, the sixth star on Big Boo's Haunt "Eye to Eye in the Secret
 Room" requires us to have obtained the first star "Go on a Ghost Hunt"
 (for the staircase to the second floor of the haunted house) and the
-vanish cap (to enter the room with the eye); this gives us the
+vanish cap (to enter the room with the eye).
+This gives the prerequisite
-prerequisite relationship
+relationship

 ```toml
 BBH6 = ["BBH1", "CASTLE_VANISH_CAP"]